ZhenyuBIG/BusScheduleQueryExercise/README.md

   3. If the user text "1+route", reply the schedule of this route(e.g. 13 is for route 3);
   4. If the user text "2+stop", reply the schedule of this stop(e.g. 2A is for stop A);
   5. If the user text "route+stop+time", reply the specific schedule of this line(e.g. 3D1000 is for route 3 arrive at stop D at 10:00);
-  6. If the user texted anything else, reply an error message and a direction.
+  6. If the user text anything else, reply an error message and a direction.

 To make this app work, you need:
   1. Have a Java development environment with a Web server capable of running Java servlets;